thogiti/thogiti.github.io/_posts/2026-01-13-Why-Imagination-Beats-Memorization-Carden-Method.md

 ---

-## Why Memorization Feels Safe—and Why It Fails
+## Why Memorization Feels Safe and Why It Fails

 Memorization feels safe for a reason.
 It shrinks uncertainty.
 There’s no exploration, no risk, no need to be wrong.
 You either recall the answer or you don’t.